Neos-cam-hacks/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 ## Flashing under macOS/Linux
+- First, use CH341Prog to back up the original bootloader: `./ch341prog -r xiaomi-bootloader.bin`
+- Save this file somewhere safe; it is the only way you can revert your camera's firmware back to stock!
-- First, use CH341Prog to erase the SPI flash: `./ch341prog -e`
+- Use CH341Prog to erase the SPI flash: `./ch341prog -e`
 - Use CH341Prog to write the custom bootloader to the SPI flash: `./ch341prog -w u-boot-lzo-with-spl_t20_64M.bin`
 - Caution: flash the 64M binary file!